Skip to main content

 Should you track the same KPIs for cold prospecting and signal-based prospecting?

-No. In cold prospecting, activity volume (calls, emails sent) is central.
-In signal-based prospecting, quality takes priority: track the response rate by signal type, the signal-to-contact delay, and the conversion rate per signal.
-This helps you identify your highest-performing signals.
+No, and conflating them produces misleading averages.
+In cold prospecting, activity volume (calls made, emails sent) is the primary lever.
+In signal-based prospecting, quality takes over: track the response rate by signal type, the signal-to-contact delay, and the conversion rate per signal.
+That breakdown shows you which signals are generating the real pipeline.